Wednesday, November 21, 2018

 On the next block she found a phone booth.
 She almost laughed with relief.
 But as she moved in closer she could see that it was occupied.
 A man with long, dark, teased hair was inside.
-He wore jeans and a leather jacket.
+He wore jeans and a white leather jacket.
 The jeans had more holes in them than her grandmother’s favorite colander.
 Beyond the rock star occupant, two men stood outside the booth, talking and laughing.
 They too had long, teased hair, blond, but they wore neon green spandex pants, concert t-shirts, long neon pink spandex overcoats, and pink spandex fingerless gloves.
 In fact, the two were identical in almost every way.
 They must have been twins.

 The presence of the three men wasn’t enough to cause Harriett distress, even in East Garrison after dark.
 The way they were dressed however, only the Downboys dressed like these three with their leather and spandex.
 Gang bangers.
 Not a bad thing, necessarily.
 From what she’d seen on the news, the Downboys spent more time holding up convenience stores and defending their territory over accosting innocent people.
 But the occasional mugging had been known to happen from time to time when they were bored.

 The three didn’t notice her at first.
 The Spandex Twins were passing a home-rolled cigarette between them, and the one in the booth had his back to her.
 She thought about turning back, but that would mean more time walking.
 More time out here with murderers and junkies.
 Besides, she could handle herself.
 The confidence flowed through her veins like a shot of tequila, which, coincidentally, she’d had three of before leaving the reception.